Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 Be a non-smoker

-Smoking increases the risks of surgery particularly nipple loss and infection as well as delays wound healing.
+Smoking increases the risks of surgery, particularly nipple loss and infection as well as delaying wound healing.

 Book a Consultation